makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

 * early variants of GPT and BERT, have weight matrices with unusually large PL exponents (eg α >> 6).
 This indicates these matrices may be under-correlated (ie over-parameterized, relative to the amount of data)
-  * In this regime, the truncated PL ﬁt itself may not be very reliable because the Maximum Likelihood estimator it uses is unreliable in this 8 range
+  * In this regime, the truncated PL fit itself may not be very reliable because the Maximum Likelihood estimator it uses is unreliable in this 8 range
-  * In this case, the speciﬁc α values returned by the truncated PL ﬁts are less reliable, but having large versus small α is reliable
+  * In this case, the specific α values returned by the truncated PL fits are less reliable, but having large versus small α is reliable
   * If the ESD is visually examined, one can usually describe these W as in the BULK-DECAY or BULK+SPIKES phase from HT-ST Theory 1,2
   * 1,2 has conjectured that very well-trained DNNs would not have many outlier α >> 6.
 Consistent with this,
-* more recent improved versions of GPT (shown below) and BERT (not shown) conﬁrm this
+* more recent improved versions of GPT (shown below) and BERT (not shown) confirm this
 * The OpenAI GPT and GPT2 series of models
   * provide the opportunity to analyze two effects:
     * increasing the sizes of both the data set and the architectures